Qbizinc/qbiz-wiki/technology/AI-Assisted-Coding-in-VS-Code.md

     model: gemini-3.1-flash-lite-preview
     apiKey: ...(your key here)...
 ```
-In the above, there are five model entries: two pointed at ollama, one on my local machine and another on a remote machine; one for Claud Sonnet, which uses a key I created in my Claude Pro account; finally, two different Gemini models, both using the same API key, which can be found in the [Clouds](/technology/Clouds#Soren's Gemini Project), in GCP.
+In the above, there are five model entries: two pointed at ollama, one on my local machine and another on a remote machine; one for Claud Sonnet, which uses a key I created in my Claude Pro account; finally, two different Gemini models, both using the same API key, which can be found in the GCP Project, [Soren's Gemini Project](/technology/AI-Assisted-Coding-in-VS-Code).

 ### CoPilot
 Included with my GitHub Copilot Pro subscription, is limited access to various models (recently ChatGPT was removed from the offerings).
 Install the **GitHub Copilot Chat** extension; pressing `Ctrl+I/Cmd+I` will open a chat prompt directly in the editor where you will see three tabs: **CLAUDE CODE**, **CHAT** and **CODEX**.

 ![vscode-copilot.jpg](/vscode-copilot.jpg)

+### Claude Code
+This extension only supports Anthropic models and uses the Anthropic API key generated in your account.